zzzprojects/LinqToSql-Tutorial/docs/pages/getting-started/providers/mysql.md

 ## Introduction

-In LINQ to SQL, you easily interact with regular data structures, XML and SQL Server, but if you want to talk to MySQL, you will need a third-party package to handle the interaction.
+In LINQ to SQL, you can easily interact with regular data structures, XML and SQL Server, but if you want to talk to MySQL, you will need a third-party package to handle the interaction.

 ### DbLinq